Skip to main content

 Recognition of achievements and qualifications

-The standards for external programme evaluation, conducted on a cyclical basis by the Polish Accreditation Committee (see Chapter 11.2.2 “Quality Assurance in Higher Education: Approaches and methods for quality assurance”), do not refer explicitly to academic staff mobility, However, the standard on teaching staff includes incentives for continuing professional development; the standard on the internationalisation of education addresses conditions for students to achieve learning outcomes related to proficiency in a foreign language, and the inclusion of classes / courses delivered in a foreign language.
+The standard on teaching staff for external programme evaluation, regularly conducted by the Polish Accreditation Committee (see Chapter 11.2.2 “Quality Assurance in Higher Education: Approaches and methods for quality assurance”), does not refer explicitly to academic staff mobility.
+However, the standard on the internationalisation of education addresses the skills of staff for teaching classes in a foreign language, support for international mobility of teaching staff, and the development of courses delivered in a foreign language.

 Data on mobility

-HEIs provide data on staff mobility in their annual reports for the Ministry of Education and Science.
+HEIs provide data on staff mobility in their annual reports for the Ministry of Science and Higher Education.
 The Foundation for the Development of the Education System produces various statistical and / or analytical reports on the implementation of the EU programmes which it manages.
-However, there are no aggregate or summary studies on the impact of all programmes and initiatives supporting academic or non-academic staff mobility.
+However, there are no aggregate or summary studies on the impact of all programmes and initiatives supporting mobility of academic or non-academic staff.

 Programmes / projects supporting mobility